 —

 Tench Vineyards continues to sell most of their grapes to a very select group of vintners who commonly produce a Tench Vineyards designate.
 Tench Vineyards production at the time of this review is only about 500 cases annually.
-The wines are sold primarily direct through their members mailing list membership although we have seen it in a few retail outlets around Napa Valley including at Gary’s in St. Helena.
+The wines are sold primarily direct through their members mailing list membership although we have seen it in a few retail outlets around Napa Valley.

-Visits are by appointment for serious wine enthusiasts and collectors and are always very personalized with an unscripted look at their operations.
-For more information, visit: www.tenchvineyards.com
+Visits are by appointment for serious wine enthusiasts and collectors and are always very personalized with an unscripted look at their operations including a visit to the winery and a walk among the vines (weather permitting), followed by a seated tasting.
+For more information or to become a member, visit: www.tenchvineyards.com

 Leave a Reply